Fear is an inevitable part of being human. How to work with, and even welcome, fear in our lives.

 When we encounter fear and discover its reason, it gives us the opportunity to revise what our fear is trying to protect.
 It may be something that no longer serves us.

 When fear no longer serves us, we work on bringing our attention back to what is truly important – being fully present in our lives.
 We practice undoing any habits that have been created through fear and replace them with healthier ones.
-Mindfulness activities, meditation, support from friends or a professional can help in this.
+Mindfulness activities, support from friends or a professional are helpful in this.

 “People living deeply have no fear of death.”Anais Nin